ryanatkn/gro/src/docs/build.md

 You know, to the web or whatever?

 The [`gro deploy`](deploy.md) task helps you output builds to a branch, like for static publishing to GitHub pages.
-(TODO needs work)

 The [`gro publish`](publish.md) task publishes packages to npm.